the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 With the lovely name of _Rain Vortex_, the waterfall is enormous: 40m above ground, dropping from the middle of the donut-shaped glass ceiling.
 It is the largest indoor waterfall in the world.

 Under the glass roof, the _Shiseido Forest Valley_ is surrounded by shops and other airport facilities.
-There, you can either go on a shopping-spree or take a stroll.
+There, you can either go on a shopping spree or take a stroll.
 There are trails and other waterfalls that lead you all the way up the _Canopy Park_, where you can get lost in a hedge maze or walk on a net hung above the trees.

-Sounds like an excellent pastime for long layovers.
+It sounds like an excellent pastime for long layovers.
 You connect with nature, let go of the traveling stress and prepare for your next journey.

 ### Visit